sbellem/transactions/docs/source/theory.rst

 The goal of this section is to dwell on the fundamentals of bitcoin from the point of view of data structures and algorithms.

-Some key concepts are: hash functions, hash pointers, linked lists, binary tress, cryptography.
+Some of the key concepts are:

+    * secure hash functions
+    * hash pointers and pointer-based acyclic data structures
+    * digital signatures
+    * cryptocurrencies

 As a starting point the material therein is currently heavily inspired by the draft version of the book `Bitcoin and Cryptocurrency Technologies`_ by